gotolino/pycausal-explorer/README.md

 Pycausal-explorer is a python module for causal inference and treatment effect estimation.
 It implements a set of algorithms that supports causal analysis.
+A complete documentation can be found at https://pycausal-explorer.readthedocs.io/en/latest/ .

 ## Installation Guide ##